bsharpe/ensurance/README.md

 ## Usage

-In your Rails app... `include Ensurance::ActiveRecord` either in specific models or `ApplicationRecord` to cover all your models.
+In your Rails app... `include Ensurance` either in specific models or `ApplicationRecord` to cover all your models.

 It's really handy for service objects or Jobs that you want to call from the console to try out.